IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 #### The following is not allowed:

-- A person should have one account, and each account should be one person.
-If you are posting on behalf of a company, say your own startup, or a place at which you work, that's fine.
-But you are posting it from *your* account, not from a *company* account.
 - Any content which is not in keeping with the Code of Conduct.
 - Blatantly sexual content (pornography, nudity, etc.)
 - Misogyny, ableism, sexism racism, nationalist insults etc.